CurlyWurly-1/PICO-W-Micropython-examples/README.md

 N.B.
 This page assumes that you have already set up your PICO W with the correct firmware, that you have installed "Thonny" https://thonny.org/ in your desktop/laptop and the PICO W is communicating OK with "Thonny" software.
 If this hasn't been done yet, please refer to the PICO W setup instructions with Thonny (easy enough to find via g0ggle).
 Once you have completed the setup, come back here for these programs.

 N.B.
-Whilst "Thonny" enables you to create all the files and folders that you need into your PICO W, there is no "global copy" option.
-This means you will have to copy each program one by one until what you see in your PICO reflects the content of directory "PICO_programs" from this repo.
-To do this, download the zip file, unzip it and copy all the content from directory "PICO_programs" to your PICO W until what you see in your PICO W is this:
+To install the files, download the zip file of this repo, unzip it and copy all the content from directory "PICO_programs" to your PICO.
+Remember that in Thonny, press "View" -> "Files" to bring up the sidebar, with which you can easily mass copy.
+Do this until what you see in your PICO W is this:
  - The main directory in your PICO W contain 10 programs, two files called "index.html" and "windex.html" with a new directory called "lib"
  - The directory "lib" contains 4 programs.